 Prerequisite: Departmental approval.
 A grade of an A or a B in Studies, Latin American Studies or AP Spanish Language and Culture.
 Open to grades 11 and 12.
 Upon successful completion of this course, students have the option to take the Advanced Placement (AP) examination in early May.
-The 2019-2020 exam fee was \$94 per exam.
-There may be additional district fees associated with the administration of AP exams, which is allowed by College Board policy.
+District 86 charges \$100 per AP Exam.
+There may be additional fees for late registration.